-Members who have 100 or more posts under their belt can contact the Mod Team requesting membership of this forum.
+Members who have 100 or more posts under their belt can apply to the Moderator Team requesting membership of this forum.
 We will add you to the members and you will then be free to post here to promote your own music, recording activities, releases and gigs, etc.

 So, it turns out that on both SoundCloud and Bandcamp if you set a release date in the future and hit publish, it publishes now, not on the release date.